adamysyim/eco395m-midterm-project---diabetes/code/README.md

-## Information for the files in step1 data cleaning folder:
+## Information for the files in code folder:

 ### step_0_data_overlook.ipynb